These fitting instructions should be followed in gallery order and not rushed.

 At this stage, the vast majority of the work is complete, and the hardtop will now be at it's final exact shape - tailored for the car, with no further grinding or invasive procedures to be done.

 Preparations can now be made for paintwork, but first check the following areas to get the best results:

 If the screen rubber isn't a perfect fit up to the targa panel, any slight gap can simply be filled in and the edge re-primed.

-Ensure the ground faces of the flanges and 'B' pillar are re-primed in 2-pack.
+Ensure the ground faces of the flanges and 'B' pillar are re-primed, ideally in 2-pack.

 Ensure the rear window is masked in such a way as to avoid any overspray getting through the gap and onto the inside face of the window or internal trim carpeting.

 Before painting, remove all sections of test rubber from the hardtop edges.
 The tadpole section pieces glued to the lower edge need carefully pulling off but be careful not to damage the fibreglass, if they are stubborn use a sharp blade to slice them off and then clean up the flange where the glue has been by abraiding the surface with 80 grit paper to remove any traces of glue or rubber.